 “Whom” is used for persons but as the object of the verb in the dependent clause.

 Bob is a person whom I admire very much.

 I like the people with whom I work.

 Where: You can use “where” in a relative clause to talk about a place.

 The restaurant where we had lunch was near the airport.

-G.S Muyumbu is the school where I study.
+Karongi is the district where I live.